 A two day (without fieldwork) or three day (with fieldwork) course for practitioners with a body of PA experience to explore good practice, to add further skills, and re-visit aspects of PA where they need further understanding.

-Recent shortwork PA training and projects:
+A selection of recent shortwork PA training and projects:

 London Borough of Camden Safeguarding Children Board (jointly with Martin Westerby)

 Engaging Communities: Involving Service Users in Setting the Safeguarding Agenda.
-A Community Research/Participatory Appraisal Project
+A Community Research/Participatory Appraisal Project.